-Singing lessons – what to expect?
-Taking the step of booking your first singing lesson is the start of a really exciting journey for you as it’s the first stage in developing your voice to begin to unleash it’s true potential.
+Taking the step of booking your first singing lesson is the start of a really exciting journey for you as it’s the first stage in developing your voice and you will begin to unleash it’s true potential.

-Don’t be worried, this is not an audition, be prepared to walk in and relax!
-You are there to learn and certainly won’t be turned away because you are not good enough.
-It’s so important that you show your new teacher what you CAN’T do!
+This is not an audition, be prepared to walk in and relax!
+You are there to learn and certainly won’t be turned away because you are not good enough — it’s important that you show your new teacher what you can and can’t do.

-It’s their job is to put you at ease, be supportive and work with you at your own pace to bring out the best in your voice so you really enjoy the experience.
+It is the singing teacher’s job is to advise and help you, be supportive and work with you at your own pace to bring out the best in your voice so you really enjoy the experience.

 How to start singing lessons

 - Discuss your goals with your singing teachers